podium-lib/context/README.md

 ### .serialize(headers, context, podletName)

-Takes an "HTTP header-ish" object produced by `.middleware()` (the `res.locals.podium.context` object) and serializes it into an HTTP header object which can be applied to HTTP requests sent to podlets.
+Takes an "HTTP header-ish" object produced by `.process()` (the `HttpIncoming.context` object) and serializes it into an HTTP header object which can be applied to HTTP requests sent to podlets.

-The object stored at `res.locals.podium.context` is "HTTP header-ish" because the value of each key can be either a `String` or a `Function`.
+The object stored at `HttpIncoming.context` is "HTTP header-ish" because the value of each key can be either a `String` or a `Function`.
 If a key holds a `Function` the serializer will call the function with the `podletName` argument.